theandyb/smaug-redux/README.md

 4. `perl data_mgmt/data_prep/extract_sing.pl` which runs vcftools --singletons on the VCF files, outputing results to `singletons/` directory

 5. First pass through `analysis.r`

+## To-do / Wishlist

+1. Skip `extract_sing.pl` step -> get subject ids when generating summary files

+2. Use `motif_count.py` for all motif counting

+    * Generate counts in bins and then sum?

+    * Second option for getting the counts across the entire genome?

+3. Run the logistic regression analyses

+4. Run the model evaluations